hydro-informatics/hydro-informatics.github.io/pages/python-basics/pystyle.md

 ### Block and inline comments
 Block comments start with a single `#` at the first place of a line, followed by a whitespace and the comment text.

 Inline comments follow an expression and are indented with two whitespaces.
-The usage of inline comments is deprecated (i.e., do not use them or be sparse on their usage)
+The usage of inline comments is deprecated (i.e., do not use them or be sparse on their usage).

 ### Docstrings {#docstrings}
 Docstrings are short text descriptions within a module, function, class or method with specifications of arguments, usage and output.
 When instantiating a standard object, or referencing to a class method, the `__doc__` attribute will print the object's docstring information.
 For example: